mechmotum/mechmotum.github.io/content/dygert-crash.rst

 - the dominant motion during wobble is the oscillation of the handle bar and fork about the steering axis and this steer motion has an amplitude magnitude of 3-5X that of the roll motion
-- there is a speed threshold (2-6 m/s) at which the oscillation will tend to grow unstably; above this threshold damping this oscillation is the responsibility of the rider
+- there is a speed threshold (2-6 m/s) at which the oscillation will tend to be unstable and grow; above this threshold damping this oscillation is the responsibility of the rider
 - slowing down will dampen the oscillations